ckaestne/seai/lectures/01_introduction/intro.md

 * Instructor-assigned teams
 * Teams stay together for project throughout semester, starting next week
-* Please fill out survey after class
+* Please fill out survey after class on **Monday, Jan 24**
-* Some advice in lecture + we'll help with debugging team issues
+* Some advice in lectures; we'll help with debugging team issues
 * Peer grading on all milestones (based on citizenship on team)

 ----
 ## Additional groupwork options

-* Encouraging interactions during remote learning
+* Encouraging interactions
 * Can complete all individual assignments and quizzes as pairs
-* Need to switch partner every 2 weeks; we post recommended pairings on Canvas
-* Bonus points for considering collaboration on individual assignments
+* Can't work with the same partner again on a different assignment/quiz
 *
 * Bonus points for social interaction in project teams
+  * See "Social Activities Bonus" on the [project description](https://github.com/ckaestne/seai/blob/S2022/assignments/project.md)